finnynj/finnynj/README.md

 <br/>

-I'm a frontend developer 💻 and designer 🎨, always striving to learn more.
+<div align="center">I'm a frontend developer 💻 and designer 🎨, always striving to learn more.
 Currently focusing on improving my programming skills, algorithm design & development.
-Have experience in front-end engineering, UI development and styling components and more.
+Have experience in front-end engineering, UI development and styling components and more.</div>

 **<div align="center">I always want to learn more, do more, and be more.
 I'm also a firm believer that "we should never settle".</div>**